hueristiq/xtee/README.md

 five
 ```

+> [!NOTE]
-Note that the new lines added to `stuff.txt` are also sent to `stdout`, this allows for them to be redirected to another file:
+> Note that the new lines added to `stuff.txt` are also sent to `stdout`, this allows for them to be redirected to another file:

 ```bash
 cat new-stuff.txt | xtee stuff.txt --append --unique > added-lines.txt